 We update the training of our staff on a regular basis.

 Our SEND training evolves year on year to best meet the needs of our department and our student’s needs.
-Tutors, teachers and support staff meet regularly throughout the year to discuss staff training needs and plan appropriate trainings.
-Where students need specialist support, relevant members of staff will be trained in how best to meet their needs.
-This might involve liaison with specialist professionals or delivered by external trainers.
-Further, professionals who deliver specialist input, e.g. speech and language therapy, occupational therapy or physiotherapy will depending on individual borough arrangements come into college to support students.
-We have a young enthusiastic and well qualified team of learning support assistants many of whom go on to become speech and language therapists, social workers or teachers.
+Tutors, teachers and support staff meet regularly throughout the year to discuss staff training needs and plan appropriate training.
+Where students need specialist support, relevant members of staff will be trained in how best to meet their needs, and the speech and language team have a staff training programme.
+Furthermore, the local authority may commission professionals who deliver specialist input, e.g. speech and language therapy, occupational therapy or physiotherapy to come into college to support individual students with specific needs and to train staff.
+We have a young enthusiastic and well qualified team of Learning Support Assistants many of whom go on to become speech and language therapists, social workers or teachers.

 How will students be included in activities outside the classroom, including college trips?